Last Updated on August 7, 2024 by Edward Harris

 The purpose of the ACA was to being prices down and that has occurred with the help of large federal subsidies.
 Although the legislation will be hard to repeal, certainly, portions of the law may be tweaked and changed.
 Federal subsidies are extremely helpful to low-income households, but many middle-income households pay very high premiums.
 Employer-sponsored coverage may also have to undergo some changes.

 Providing all American citizens the right to purchase coverage without providing evidence of insurability is certainly a positive change, compared to the days when companies could cancel at will.
 And policies that are offered by the Marketplace are often life-changing events for some consumers that so badly need to be treated by the best US hospitals.
 But this brings us back to the problem that won’t go away.
-Cost of healthcare benefits without government subdies.
+The cost of healthcare benefits without government subsidies.
+It’s staggeringly high without federal government assistance.

 Need Healthy Applicants To Keep Rates Stable